 Spamgourmet, an inspiration for SimpleLogin

-I learnt about Spamgourmet via a friend who has been using the service for more than 10 years.
+I learned about Spamgourmet via a friend who has been using the service for more than 10 years.
 Even though I couldn’t create a new account on Spamgourmet (the registration is closed), I only heard nice things about this service.

 The website seems out of date with its yellowish background and it’s indeed old: it has been running since 2000!
 The service is free and if people like it, they could donate or buy a T-Shirt.
-Spamgourmet is also open source so anyone could run it on their server.
+Spamgourmet is also open-source so anyone could run it on their server.

 A simple, honest, transparent service like Spamgourmet is a great inspiration for SimpleLogin because of several reasons: